KSI: 2013–present: Sidemen and expanding content

-In 2016, KSI and the Sidemen published Sidemen: The Book, which sold 26,436 copies within three days and topped the hardback nonfiction charts.
+In July 2014, KSI and Comedy Central UK launched KSI: Demolished, a five-episode comedy roast web series in which British comedians such as Kojo, Michelle de Swarte, Bobby Mair, and Alex Lowe, take turns to roast KSI.
+In August 2014, KSI was the fourth most popular personality among U.S. teenagers, according to a survey done by Variety.
+On 18 August 2014, KSI teamed up with Endemol for a new sports show called Rule'm Sports.
+In October 2014, KSI signed with MLG.tv, a streaming media service focused on gaming and esports, as part of the roster of live streamers.
+In September 2015, KSI was ranked 15th on Business Insider's list of "The 15 most popular YouTubers in the world".
+A year later in November 2016, he was ranked first on Business Insider's list of "The 19 biggest British YouTube stars".

 On 4 August 2017, KSI tweeted that he would be leaving the Sidemen, citing conflicts with fellow member, Ethan Payne.
 Shortly thereafter, he released a number of diss track videos criticising members of his then-former group, to which most of the members responded back with their own.
 Later that month, KSI released a video in which he claimed that he was being deported from the United States for receiving an incorrect visa.
 In November 2017, KSI released a video discussing whether his supposed falling out with the Sidemen was real or fake, saying, "[the drama] wasn't entirely real but wasn't entirely fake either."

 In 2019, he was ranked second by The Sunday Times in its list of the top 100 UK influencers.
 In 2020, The Times named KSI to be Britain's biggest influencer.

-In 2021, Sidemen launched a subscription service known as Side+.
-They also launched a restaurant chain known as Sides, and a vodka brand known as XIX Vodka.
+In April 2021, he was listed among Forbes 30 Under 30 Europe 2021 Entertainment list.
+In September 2023, Forbes ranked KSI as the second top creator of 2023, earning an estimated $24 million.
+In July 2024, KSI appeared in a YouTube video challenge by American YouTuber MrBeast titled "50 YouTubers Fight for $1,000,000".